VinAIResearch/Anti-DreamBooth/README.md

 ```

 ## Contacts
-If you have any problems, please open an issue in this repository or ping an email to [tienhaophung@gmail.com](mailto:tienhaophung@gmail.com).
+If you have any problems, please open an issue in this repository.